How to convert a screenshot to PDF on Mac and iPhone: Step-by-step guide

 - Check your preferred language and select the format.
 I’m using Normal PDF/A-1b here.

-Merge multiple screenshots into one PDF
+Combine multiple screenshots into one PDF with advanced editors

 You can also combine multiple images into one PDF file, adjusting the image parameters.
 For this, you’ll also need something advanced, like Nitro PDF Pro.